Husky Diseases: The Versatile Sled Dog – Breed Profile, Keeping and Care

 Hip dysplasia

-Symptoms: restricted movement, lameness, difficulty getting up.
+Symptoms: Restricted movement, lameness, difficulty getting up.

 Diagnosis: X-rays, gait analysis.

-Prevention: weight control, protection during puppyhood, breeding with healthy animals.
+Prevention: Weight control, protection during puppyhood, breeding with healthy animals.

-Corneal dystrophy
+corneal dystrophy

-Diagnosis: slit lamp examination, fluorescence staining.
+Diagnosis: Slit lamp examination, fluorescence staining.

-Treatment: Eye drops for relief, possibly surgery.
+Treatment: Eye drops for relief, possibly surgical intervention.

-Prevention: Regular ophthalmological checks, breeding control.
+Prevention: Regular eye examinations, breeding control.

 Zinc-reactive dermatosis

-Symptoms: Crusty skin, hair loss, itching.
+Symptoms: Crusted skin areas, hair loss, itching.

-Diagnosis: skin biopsy, blood tests.
+Diagnosis: Skin biopsy, blood tests.

-Treatment: Zinc supplements, topical treatments, diet adjustment.
+Treatment: Zinc supplements, topical treatments, dietary adjustments.

-Prevention: Balanced diet with sufficient zinc content.
+Prevention: A balanced diet with sufficient zinc content.

 Willebrand disease